Kex1016/blog.kex1016.ga-v4/README.md

 # blog.kex1016.ga
 It's a blog.
-Based on EmpressJS.
+Based on EmberJS and compatible with Ghost.
 That's it.

 ## Technology